Symbol of the Government of Canada

 How is EIA transmitted and spread?

-Transmission of EIA occurs mainly through the transfer of contaminated blood from one animal to another.
+Transmission of EIA occurs mainly through the transfer of contaminated blood from 1 animal to another.
 Insects such as horse flies, stable flies, and deer flies aid in the disease spread.
-Transmission may also occur when blood-contaminated objects (e.g., needles, syringes, or surgical instruments) are used on more than one animal.
+Transmission may also occur when blood-contaminated objects such as needles, syringes, or surgical instruments, are used on more than 1 animal.

 EIA can also be transmitted through the semen of an infected stallion.
 Foals can be infected before birth.